My background is diverse and allows me to contribute to the success of many different types of entertainment and technology endeavors.

 Writing, Commentary and Presentations

-My writing has been published in/on the Los Angeles Times, Variety, The Hollywood Reporter, Los Angeles Business Journal, Daily Journal, Huffington Post, Billboard, Campaigns & Elections magazine, Forbes.com and IMDb.com.
+My writing has been published in/on the Los Angeles Times, Variety, The Hollywood Reporter (over 1,200 articles to date), Los Angeles Business Journal, Daily Journal, Huffington Post, Billboard, Campaigns & Elections magazine, Forbes.com and IMDb.com.

 I'm also the author of a short book for technology executives, entitled How to Write LOIs and Term Sheets.
 My article on trademark registration for movie titles was selected as a cover article by Los Angeles Lawyer magazine, and my law review article Uneasy Lies the Head that Wears the Crown: Why Content’s Kingdom is Slipping Away, which discusses the struggle between content and technology, appeared in the Vanderbilt Journal of Entertainment and Technology Law.